dbursem/zonnepanelendelen/readme.md

 If zonnepanelendelen is watching: It would be very nice to have an API endpoint to fetch actual production stats, or maybe a webhook called when a measurement is updated?

+## Update 2021-04-06
+Unfortunately the widget seems not to be working anymore.
+The [page](https://mijnstroom.zonnepanelendelen.nl/deelnemer/gegevens/productiewidget/) where you could activate it has been hidden for a while but now the widget no longer shows any data and this scraper doesn't work anymore.